CPJPRINCE/opex_manifest_generator/README.md

 #### Keywords

 You can utilise keywords to replace reference numbers with abbreviated characters for instance: `--keywords "Secret Metadata Folder"` will replace the reference number with `"SMF"`.
-You can also set different modes with `--keywords-mode`. `intialise` will take the intials of each letter like in the previous example; `firstletters` will take the first x number of letters.
+You can also set different modes with `--keywords-mode`. `initialise` will take the initials of each letter like in the previous example; `firstletters` will take the first x number of letters.
 So the above becomes `"SEC"`.
-You can set multiple keywords with by comma seperation.
+You can set multiple keywords with by comma separation.
 If `--keywords` is set without any set strings it will be applied to every word.

 There are further details in the Options Section.

 #### Sorting

-You can also sort utilisiing `--sort-by`.
+You can also sort utilising `--sort-by`.
 There are currently two options: `foldersfirst` and `alphabetical`.
 Folders first sorts folders first, then files (both alphabetically); alphabetically sorts both folders and files alphabetically.

 #### Options File